maddsua/ssg-assets/README.md

 # Image optimization tool for static websites, apps and so on

 ## Convert images to modern formats, with blackjack and caching included.
-Yeah, right, that's some ISR-like performance gains for your avif's and web's.
+Yeah, right, that's some ISR-like performance gains for your avif's and webp's.

 Makes a bunch of avif's and webp's from jpeg's, png's and such.